On Wednesday 12 July 2017 a Site Notice appeared in Ratoath stating:

 The proposed high density, three-storey, sixteen-bedroom building is completely inappropriate for this location.
 Its size and height, limited open spaces and inadequate car parking means that there will be a very negative impact on existing residents in the area.
 For example, in terms of:

-- Reduced privacy
+- Greatly reduced privacy

 - Risks associated with on-street parking